 As I mentioned, people tend to book private lessons only once they are injured, in chronic pain, or have developed a condition from cumulative misuse–conditions such as RSI, Housemaid’s Knee (Bursitis), and Tennis Elbow–but it is so much quicker, easier and cheaper to prevent these problems than it is to cure them, so please consider coming to me for a short series of lessons before a problem has become fully established, when you are still just getting the warning twinges.

 I am always happy to negotiate an affordable fee if that enables you to make a regular commitment, so don’t hesitate to talk to me about concessions.
 Because this work is about improving sensory-motor awareness it is also effective for people with more serious problems with the nervous system such as Multiple Sclerosis, Parkinson’s Disease, or brain injury (including Stroke and Cerebral Palsy).
 You are always welcome to call me for a chat without feeling ready to make a decision.
-In order to enable you to experience the cumulative benefits of the work I have an ongoing offer of two for the price of one for your first two private lessons.
+In order to enable you to experience the cumulative benefits of the work I have several package rates for batches of lessons available.

 New edit.
 Originally published 15.2.12